codehackerr/Code-That-Speaks-Domain-Language/README.md

 ### Code that speaks domain language

 #### Disclaimer: Example follows a more puristic approach for demonstration.
-In big and complex projects, practical take away is to create reusable code constructs closely mirroring domain terminology.

 Show me an example.